-Unaudited Financial Statements and Dividend Announcement For the Six Months and Full Year ended 30 June 2022
+Unaudited Financial Statements Announcement For the Six Months ended 31 December 2024

 Profit or Loss